 If you have missed a period and recently had unprotected sex, you may be pregnant.
 Pregnancy tests are most reliable from the first day of your missed period.

-When to do a pregnancy test
+When you can do a pregnancy test

-What’s a pregnancy test like?
+Where you can get a pregnancy test

 The following places provide free pregnancy tests:

 - community contraceptive clinics – find sexual health services near you

 - some young people's services – call the national sexual health helpline on 0300 123 7123 for details

 - Brook centres – for under-25s